MrDokon/budget-aggregator/README.md

 # Budget Aggregator

 A scalable personal budget aggregator designed to import and analyze bank transactions.
 Leveraging an event-driven architecture with RabbitMQ and MongoDB, the system efficiently handles large CSV datasets asynchronously.
-It transforms raw data into detailed spending statistics per category and IBAN, providing valuable insights for financial planning."
+It transforms raw data into detailed spending statistics per category and IBAN, providing valuable insights for financial planning.

 ## Key Features